 Every year, during the AAAED National Conference and Annual Meeting, AAAED confers awards named for historic figures in the civil rights, affirmative action, equal opportunity and diversity fields.
-The following individuals will receive the AAAED honors on October 8, 2020 during the 46th National Conference and Awards Ceremony – Virtual because of their outstanding leadership, commitment and contributions to the cause of access, equity and diversity.
+The following individuals received the AAAED honors during the 47th National Conference and Awards Ceremony – Virtual because of their outstanding leadership, commitment and contributions to the cause of access, equity and diversity.

-The Drum Major for Justice is the highest award the association confers.
-The Award is a special acknowledgement of the extraordinary contributions that an organization or individual, including a public servant or one who has held an elective office or appointment to public service, has made to the cause of access, equity and diversity.
-Previous recipients include Rev. Dr. CT Vivian (2018), Dr. Shirley A Jackson (2017) Rep. G. K. Butterfield (2016), and Representatives August F. Hawkins and Parren Mitchell (deceased) (2008), for whom the award was established.
+The Drum Major for Justice is the highest award AAAED confers.
+This award is a special acknowledgement of the extraordinary contributions that an organization or individual has made to the cause of access, equity and diversity.
+Previous recipients include Rev. Dr. CT Vivian (2018), Dr. Shirley A Jackson (2017) Rep. G. K. Butterfield (2016), and Representatives August F. Hawkins and Parren Mitchell (deceased) (2008).

 Named for the “Father of Affirmative Action,” former Assistant Secretary of Labor Arthur A. Fletcher, who established the Revised Philadelphia Plan requiring goals and timetables in the construction industry - the precursor for what became “Affirmative Action,” the Arthur A. Fletcher Lifetime Achievement Award recognizes a career devoted to promoting and advocating for affirmative action, EEO and diversity.